The 20 Best Tubular Aggregate Myopathy Doctors in Canada

 Ottawa, ON, CA

-Giorgio Tasca practices in Ottawa, Canada.
+Giorgio Tasca practices practicing medicine in Ottawa, Canada.
 Mr. Tasca is rated as a Distinguished expert by MediFind in the treatment of Tubular Aggregate Myopathy.
-His top areas of expertise are Facioscapulohumeral Muscular Dystrophy (FSHD), Limb-Girdle Muscular Dystrophy, Tubular Aggregate Myopathy, and X-Linked Myotubular Myopathy.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Facioscapulohumeral Muscular Dystrophy (FSHD), Limb-Girdle Muscular Dystrophy, X-Linked Myotubular Myopathy, and Congenital Fiber-Type Disproportion.

 Advanced in Tubular Aggregate Myopathy